brookep1/OpenYT3D/README.md

 ##Limitations / Known Issues:

-- You can't play 1080P or other resolutions that YouTube uses DASH for.
-The audio and video for DASH are seperate URLs.
+- You can't play 1080P or higher resolutions that YouTube uses DASH for.
+The audio and video for DASH are seperate URLs for one.
+The highest resolution that isn't DASH will be 720p.
+(After playing a video you can see ytformats.txt for the available formats it had.
+By default it picks the one that YT marks with "best".
+That is the marker for highest quality non-DASH format.)
 - The stereoplayer.exe spawns a child process that doesn't go away if you close the player window.
 Use windows task manager to remove lingering stereoplayer.exe processes when you are done watching videos.
 - If there are stereoplayer.exe children still, when you run it again it will complain about the library.
 You can ignore that.